Azerbaidjan flag Azerbaidjan: Panorama econòmic

 Economic indicators

-After peaking in 2020, the unemployment rate returned on a downward path and stood at 5.9% in 2023, and is expected to remain stable over the forecast horizon (IMF).
+After peaking in 2020, the unemployment rate returned on a downward path and stood at 5.4% in 2024, and is expected to remain stable over the forecast horizon (IMF).
 In Azerbaijan, inequality is deemed moderate in comparison to other transition and petroleum-rich nations.
-The majority of Azerbaijani citizens have reaped the rewards of the country's remarkable economic expansion: the GDP per capita (PPP) was estimated at USD 17,828 in 2022 by the World Bank, and according to the Asian Development Bank, only 5.9% of the population lives below the national poverty line.
+The majority of Azerbaijani citizens have reaped the rewards of the country's remarkable economic expansion: the GDP per capita (PPP) was estimated at USD 24,698 in 2024 by the IMF, and according to the World Bank, less than 6% of the population lives below the national poverty line.

 Font: IMF – World Economic Outlook Database, 2016